syncfusion-content/uwp-docs/uwp/Color-Palette/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with UWP SfColorPalette
+# Getting Started with UWP Color Palette

-This section explains how to create a color palette with predefined swatches using `SfColorPalette` control.
+This section explains how to create a color palette with predefined swatches using `UWP Color Palette` control.

-## Creating SfColorPalette Control
+## Creating UWP Color Palette Control

 Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.